The name PureCycle Technologies Inc. (PCT) should be kept on your radar - The Dwinnex

 Ratios:

-To gain a deeper understanding of PCT’s stock, we examine its different ratios.
+For a deeper understanding of PureCycle Technologies Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 7.00 and its Current Ratio is at 7.00.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.45.

 Upgrades & Downgrades